plone/documentation/manage/installing/installing_addons.rst

 It is **standard, and highly recommended practice** to pick specific versions of add-ons.
 This practice is called "pinning".

 If you don't *pin* a specific version, a run of ``bin/buildout`` might download a newer version of an add-on, that in turn might depend on newer other software.
-This can easily lead to breakage of your site.
+This can lead to breakage of your site.

 Therefore, always put the specific version number of the add-on into the section of buildout.cfg called "versions", or into the separate file "versions.cfg" if your buildout has one.
 An example of version-pinning would be to have: